nicklonz/bjsinatraw3/README.md

-This are the Tealeaf Week 3 assignment which will focus on web development of the BlackJack game using Sinatra.
+This is the Tealeaf Week 3 assignmenst which will focus on further web development of the BlackJack game using Sinatra and then deploying it to Heroku.